 June 8, 2012

 Jim Knight- University of Kansas

-Knight has authored articles on instructional coaching and professional learning in publications such as The Journal of Staff Development, Educational Leadership, Principal Leadership, The School Administrator, and Kappan.
+Jim’s articles on professional learning, teaching, and instructional coaching have appeared in journals such as The Journal of Staff Development, Principal Leadership, The School Administrator, Kappan, and Educational Leadership.

 Frequently asked to lead professional learning, Jim has presented to more than 30,000 educators from six continents.
 He has a Ph.D. in Education from the University of Kansas and has won several university teaching, innovation, and service awards.
 Jim also writes the Radical Learners blog.